 What happens between 55 and 65?

-For all members aged 55 and above, the first $30,000 of your CPF savings will earn 1% extra interest starting from 1 January 2016.
-Your CPF contribution rate will also increase, with your employer contributing to your CPF account an additional 1% of your wages for members aged 50 to 60.
+For all members aged 55 and above, the first $30,000 of your CPF savings will earn 2% extra interest, followed by 1% extra interest on the next $30,000.
+Both employer and employee CPF contribution rate will also increase by 1% from January 2023 for members aged 55 to 70.

 Hmmm… seems complicated.
 Just tell me if the CPF Retirement Sum is practical or not!